BBNet funds awarded

 Imperial College London

-This project combines the expertise of the academic partner in engineering substrate utilisation in the industrial yeast Yarrowia lipolytica with previously engineered strains that produce high value products created by the technology of the industrial partner.
-Aims This project aimed at producing high value terpenes in yeast using low-cost substrates.
-Outcomes During this partnership, we […]
+Summary: This project combines the expertise of the academic partner in engineering substrate utilisation in the industrial yeast Yarrowia lipolytica with previously engineered strains that produce high value products created by the technology of the industrial partner.
+Aims: This project aimed at producing high value terpenes in yeast using low-cost substrates.
+Outcomes: During this partnership, […]

 Project lead